Ontario Superior Court of Justice

-- If the other party is responding to the motion, they have to serve and file their materials in response by no later than 2pm two days before the motion.
+- If the other party is responding to the motion, they have to serve and file their materials in response by no later than 2pm four days before the motion.

 - If they are required by Practice Direction in your region, each party must also serve their Factum/Summary of Argument no later than four days before the motion.

-- If the responding materials are served more than two days prior to the motion, the moving party may serve and file a reply affidavit, to respond only to any new issues raised by the responding party, no later than 2pm two days before the motion.
+- If the responding materials are served more than four days prior to the motion, the moving party may serve and file a reply affidavit, to respond only to any new issues raised by the responding party, no later than 2pm three days before the motion.